ekedonald/Dockerized-Full-Stack-Application/README.md

 - Copy the 4 values of **NS Records** in the hosted zone and paste them on the **DNS Nameserver Records** on the Web Hosting platform your domain was purchased.

-- On the newly created hosted zone, create `A Record` for each subdomain routing to the **Public IPv4 Address** of the EC2 Instance:
+- On the newly created hosted zone, create `A Record` for each subdomain routing to the **Public IPv4 Address** of the `EC2 Instance`:
     1. yourdomain.com
     2. www.yourdomain.com
     3. db.yourdomain.com